lupyuen/lupyuen.github.io/src/nim.md

 We assume LED is connected to GPIO 29, Pin 21. [(See the Pinout)](https://wiki.pine64.org/wiki/File:Ox64_pinout.png)

-(With a 47 Ohm Resistor, yellow-purple-black-gold, not quite Karma Chameleon)
+(With a 47 Ohm Resistor, yellow-purple-black-gold, almost Karma Chameleon)

 # Inside Nim on NuttX